HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

     int difference = 18 - age;
 }

-// This is a compilation error because `difference` no longer exists. std::cout << "You must be " << difference << " years older.\n";
+// This is a compilation error because `difference` no longer exists,
+//   as if it was never declared at all. std::cout << "You must be " << difference << " years older.\n";
 ```
 In this context the `{...}` are often referred to as the **scope** of the variable.
 As long as a variable exists, it's said to be **in scope**.